Ahmad-Zaky/bus-booking-system/README.md

 2. run `composer install` consider using a php v8+.
 3. copy `.env.example` to `.env` and configure your db.
 4. copy `.env.testing.example` to `.env.testing` and configure your test db.
+5. create two databases one for real data and other for testing and the names should reflect the names used in .env/.env.testing files.
+6. then to seed data, we have two options.
+7. option #1, you can run `php artisan migrate --seed` and you're ready to go.
-5. import `booking.sql` found in the setup directory from the root.
+8. option #2 import `booking.sql` found in the setup directory from the root.
-6. import your postman collection from the setup directory at the root.
+9. import your postman collection from the setup directory at the root.
-7. then run `php artisan serve` to server the project.
+10. then run `php artisan serve` to server the project.
+11. as this project interface is through APIs, we will go to postman and start using the system there.
-8. you can access admin portal using `admin@email.com` and the password is `password`.
+12. you can access admin portal using `admin@email.com` and the password is `password`.
-9. you can access user portal using `me@email.com` adn the password is `password`
+13. you can access user portal using `me@email.com` adn the password is `password`

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>